ykjit/yk/docs/src/contributing/prs.md

 must be formatted with `cargo xtask cfmt`.
 Please run both before you raise PR, and rerun them each time you are about to make a commit in response to reviewer comments.

+## Automated testing

+Before pull requests are merged into yk they must pass automated tests. yk uses [bors](https://bors.tech/) and [Buildbot](https://www.buildbot.net/) to run the `.buildbot.sh` file in yk's root in a fresh Docker image: if that file executes successfully, the pull request is suitable for merging.
+Pull requests may edit `.buildbot.sh` as with any other file, though one must be careful not to slow down how long it takes to run unduly.
+In general, only yk contributors can issue `bors` commands, though they can in certain situations give external users the right to issue commands on a given pull request.
+Users given this privilege should use it responsibly.